ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/maternal_sepsis.rst

     * - State
       - Definition
-    * - full term pregnancy, post ipm
+    * - full term pregnancy, post intrapartum
       - Parent simulant has a full term pregnancy as determined by the :ref:`pregnancy model
         <other_models_pregnancy_closed_cohort_mncnh>`, **and** has
-        already been through the antenatal and intrapartum models ("post ipm" stands for "post intrapartum model")
+        already been through the antenatal and intrapartum models
     * - sepsis
       - Parent simulant has maternal sepsis or another maternal infection